Maternity Leave Rights and Disability

 Getting Paid While on Maternity Leave

-Currently, two states -- California and New Jersey -- have included paid family leave as part of their disability insurance programs.
+Currently, two states—California and New Jersey—have included paid family leave as part of their disability insurance programs.
 Both states gives employees the right to take up to six weeks off, partially paid out of the state's temporary disability insurance program fund.
 This leave can be used for parenting or to care for a seriously ill family member.
-The state of Washington has passed a similar law, but it has been suspended until 2015 due to state budget shortfalls.
+The state of Washington passed a similar law in 2007, called the Family Leave Insurance program, but it has been suspended indefinitely due to a lack of funding.
 For more information on these state programs, see our series of articles on state short-term disability benefits and family leave.

 Some employers voluntarily adopt short-term disability programs.
 Employers generally purchase an insurance policy, which pays out benefits according to a set schedule if the employee is temporarily unable to work due to disability.
 The terms, duration, and benefits available under these programs depend on the terms of the policy.
 However, because they are also intended to pay employees only while they are unable to work, these policies don't provide for parental leave once an employee is physically able to do the job after giving birth.

 You may also be eligible for paid time off under your employer's leave policies.
 An employer might provide for paid parental leave, for example, or simply allow employees to use their accrued paid leave (such as PTO, vacation, or sick days) as parental leave.
 In this situation, the rules for using leave will depend on your employer's policies.